digital-asset/daml/docs/source/json-api/production-setup.rst

     is omitted, the default value ``55001`` will be used.
 The metrics will be available under the address ``http://<server_host>:<server_port>/metrics``.

-- ``--metrics-reporting-interval``: metrics are pre-aggregated on the sandbox and sent to the reporter, this option allows the user to set the interval.
-The formats accepted are based on the ISO-8601 duration format ``PnDTnHnMn.nS`` with days considered to be exactly 24 hours.
+- ``--metrics-reporting-interval``: metrics are pre-aggregated on the *HTTP-JSON API* and sent to the reporter, this option allows the user to set the interval.
+The formats accepted are based on the ISO 8601 duration format ``PnDTnHnMn.nS`` with days considered to be exactly 24 hours.
   The default interval is 10 seconds.

 Types of metrics